Engineering and Computer Science Internships in Australia

 - be between the ages of 18-30;

-- not have entered Australia previously on a subclass 462 or subclass 417 visa; and
+- not have entered Australia previously on a work and holiday visa (subclass 462);

-- be a citizen and hold a valid passport from one of the eligible countries (U.S. Citizens are eligible).
+- be a U.S. citizen and hold a valid passport.

 Entry Requirements for Non-U.S. Citizens